agda/agda/doc/user-manual/getting-started/installation.rst

 `Homebrew <https://brew.sh>`_ is a free and open-source software package management system that provides prebuilt packages for OS X. Once it is installed in your system, you are ready to install agda.
-Open the Terminal app and run the following command:
+Open the Terminal app and run the following commands:

 .. code-block:: bash

   brew install agda
+  agda-mode setup

 This process should take less than a minute, and it installs Agda together with its Emacs mode and its standard library.
 For more information about the ``brew``